Central Venous Catheter (Central Line) and Ventriculoperitoneal Shunt (V-P Shunt) Medical Negligence Lawyer

 For most people, it’s nearly impossible to determine if any sort of negligence has taken place due to the highly technical nature of these procedures, and the circumstances involved in each case.
 That’s why it’s important for you to discuss your case with an attorney who understands the unique aspects of CVC and VP shunt procedures and the potential negligence that could have caused injury or death.

 If you or a loved one suffered from suspected medical malpractice involving any of the above scenarios please call attorney Richard R. Rohde at the Rohde Law Office now at (626) 593-5786 or contact us today.
 We have successfully handled these cases and are ready to review your particular situation to determine if you have a viable claim and advise you how to pursue your case.
-Attorney Richard R. Rohde, Esq., is a medical malpractice lawyer working with clients who’ve suffered a loss caused by negligence involving CVC and VP Shunt injury liability, and can help evaluate & pursue your claim.
+Attorney Richard R. Rohde, Esq., is a medical malpractice lawyer with offices in West Covina and Claremont, working with clients who’ve suffered a loss caused by negligence involving CVC and VP Shunt injury liability, and can help evaluate & pursue your claim.
 Mr. Rohde has over 15 years’ experience working with clients in Los Angeles, Orange County, San Bernardino and Riverside counties and is the practitioner that other lawyers throughout the state call on when they have cases of negligence and medical malpractice.